The APWU is Fighting Today for a Better Tomorrow!

 The current Collective Bargaining Agreement (CBA), also known as a union contract, between the APWU and the USPS expires on Sept.
 20, 2018 – just a little over one year from now.
 The contract determines wages, benefits and conditions of employment.

-In June 2018, the APWU will open formal negotiations with management, and preparations are already underway.
+In June 2018, the APWU opened formal negotiations with management, and preparations are already underway.
 Some of the APWU’s major goals for upcoming negotiations include:

 - Ensuring job security, including protecting no lay-off provisions and limiting sub-contracting;